 What will I learn?

-You will also look at simple harmonic motion, circular motion, medical physics, nuclear physics, modelling the universe and E and B fields.
-In both years you will undertake experimental investigations where you will extend your practical skills, essential if you plan to apply to study Physics at university.
+In both years you will undertake experimental investigations where you will extend your practical skills.
+This is essential if you plan to apply to study Physics at university.

 Throughout the course the theory is put into context and delivered using a wide range of resources to ensure maximum understanding.
 This course doesn’t have to be taken alongside A Level Mathematics.